-The Medicines Counter Assistant (MCA) Course covers retail skills, the classification of medicines, the use of 2WHAM questions, handling prescriptions, abuse and misuse of medicines, referral to the pharmacist and product knowledge.
-The course covers a wide range of symptoms and complaints encountered by the medicine counter assistant and will help you to develop confidence at the medicine counter and improve product knowledge.
+The Medicines Counter Assistant (MCA) Course covers communication skills, the classification of medicines, the use of 2WHAM questions, handling prescriptions, abuse and misuse of medicines, referral to the pharmacist and product knowledge covering a wide range of symptoms and complaints encountered in pharmacies.
+This course is accredited by the GPhC to meet the minimum training requirements for medicines counter assistants.

 This module focuses on medicines classification and protocols for questioning customers at the counter, along with how to work safely in the pharmacy and protect the public.

-An extremely important part of an MCA is to facilitate the supply of medicines in the correct way.
+An extremely important part of the medicines counter assistant’s role is to facilitate the supply of prescription medicines in the correct way.
 This module provides all the detail on how to do this and what a prescription is all about.

 This module covers the different ways the NHS has chosen to utilise pharmacies for roles other than just the traditional dispensing of medicines.

-Here you will learn about gastrointestinal problems, their symptoms, treatments, the questions to ask and advice you should be giving, as well as reasons to refer.
+This module covers gastrointestinal problems, their symptoms, treatments, the questions to ask and advice that should be given, as well as reasons to refer.

-Here you'll learn about the sorts of medicines required by travellers, both to treat and prevent disease.
+Covers the medicines required by travellers, both to treat and prevent disease.

-Here you will learn about problems of ears, the eyes and mouth, their symptoms, treatments, the questions to ask and advice you should be giving, as well as reasons to refer.
+This module is about problems of ears, the eyes and mouth, their symptoms, treatments, the questions to ask and advice that should be given, as well as reasons to refer.

-Here you will learn about problems associated with skin, hair and feet, their symptoms, treatments, the questions to ask and advice you should be giving, as well as reasons to refer.
+This module is about problems associated with skin, hair and feet, their symptoms, treatments, the questions to ask and advice that should be given, as well as reasons to refer.

-Here you will study some minor ailments suffered by women, how to treat them effectively and when to refer.
+This module covers some minor ailments suffered by specific genders, how to treat them effectively and when to refer.

-You have an important role to play in promoting wellbeing and healthy lifestyles to the public .
+The MCA has an important role to play in promoting wellbeing and healthy lifestyles to the public.
 This module covers some of the healthy messages and advice that should be given to patients.